 Glossary

 Just like in a traditional report, it is possible to add a glossary to a BriefBuilder model.
-A glossary is a list of specific terms that are being explained by a short description.
+A glossary is a list of specific terms that are explained by a short description.

 The objective of adding a glossary is to make sure that all project participants understand the terminology that is being used in the model.